Run surveys. Get insights. Unlock growth.

 4. Make NPS surveys look neat

-A great way to make NPS questions and surveys get more answers is to make them on-brand.
+A great way to make NPS survey questions get more answers is to make them on-brand.
 You can make your survey fully custom, add your own branding, and, most importantly, make sure the survey looks great on mobile devices.
 This seemingly negligible step will improve user experience and help you build awareness of your brand.

 A customised view of a survey in Survicate